knpuniversity/blog/what-the-rest.rst

 another, this will all turn into code, a script (both of which will be available publicly) and a screencast.
 In other words, your help will get shared on!

 But one more thought!
-The further in get into REST, the more rules I see.
+The further I get into REST, the more rules I see.
 Things like hypermedia (linking to what I can do next) seem very pragmatic and wonderful.
 But immediately after, I find myself (as a client) having a difficult time navigating a RESTful API and knowing where to find the docs